Five Terrifyingly Easy and Affordable Halloween Costumes You Can Create at the MakerSpace

 1. Cut the fabric using your own drawing or find sewing templates online.
 MakerSpace staff can give you a hand finding some.

-2. Use one of the MakerSpace’s sewing machines, no reservation necessary.
+2. Use a MakerSpace sewing machine, no reservation necessary.

 3. Celebrate with a slice of pizza!